-How does the money flow?
+One aspect that is not clear yet, at the international level is the financial aspect of the new ISSI order: How does the money flow?
 How does the money get distributed?

-SSI Board: Discussion about who the color representatives might be.
+SSI Board: Discussion about the color representatives.
+Jeff Crouk and Phuntsog Wangmo for red, Will Shea, Ed Hayes for Yellow, Paola Zamperini and Matt Hayat for Blue.
 Email: board@shangshung.org

-Practical Collaboration:
+Practical Collaboration between Tse East blue gakyil, SSI USA, and Kundrolling NY City:

-Fabio’s visit to Amherst
+Fabio’s visit to Amherst October 2012

-Tibetan pronunciation workshop for SSI/DCA
+Tibetan pronunciation workshop for SSI/DCA February 2013 by Fabian Sanders

 Yeshe Namkhai will return to Amherst in April/May of 2013

-Elio Guarisco may come to teach SSI/DCA
+Elio Guarisco may come to teach for SSI/DCA

 Coordinating with Kundrolling: trying to bring Tsultrim Allione in to talk about Ayu Khandro, possibly March 2014